miaklwalker/BrickBreaker/README.md

 # BrickBreak
+This Game / Library is my way of learning code and will eventually become a full featured Library to help other beginners, Learn by making a simple game like brick breaker!
 --Game Rules--
  - You start with 3 lives
  - if ball reaches the bottom of the screen you lose a life